SmartPool/smartpool-client/CLOSED_BETA_TEST_UNIX.md

 In SmartPool, the local server will need to install an Ethereum client (either Geth or Parity) and a SmartPool client.
 The SmartPool client will interact with the mining rigs to collect all the shares.
 It also submit a few share to the SmartPool contract via the Ethereum client.
 Details on how to install these components are in the next section.

 ## Requirements and installations
 The below instructions are for  the the local-server of the farm which runs on linux.
-For the unix/linux platform, please check this [link](https://github.com/SmartPool/smartpool-client/blob/develop/CLOSED_BETA_TEST_WINDOWS.md)!
+For the Windows platform, please check this [link](https://github.com/SmartPool/smartpool-client/blob/develop/CLOSED_BETA_TEST_WINDOWS.md)!
 ### Geth or Parity installed
 You need to install a full-node client for Ethereum.
 We support both [Go-ethereum](https://github.com/ethereum/go-ethereum) and [Parity](https://github.com/paritytech/parity).